Let Creation Speak

 Try catching the grasshopper even if you have to try a few times—but watch out, it might spit some brown juice for defense!
 (Don’t worry, a grasshopper won’t hurt you and neither will its spit.)

 When this insect is in your hand, look at it closely.
 It has three main body parts—head, thorax and abdomen.
 It also has six legs and two pairs of wings.

 On the head, notice the grasshopper’s two, big compound eyes.
-It sees every moving thing nearby and that’s why you had fun catching it.
 Look even closer—there are three more eyes.
 They tell the grasshopper if it’s light or dark.
 Our creative God makes all five grasshopper eyes work together to find food and they also help the bug get away from predators such as birds, frogs and lizards.

 The two antennae are used for touch and smell.
 They also identify what kind of grasshopper you’ve caught.
 If the antennae are long, it’s a long-horned grasshopper, usually called a katydid.
 If the antennae are short, it’s a short-horned grasshopper, usually called a locust or field grasshopper.

 The grasshopper’s sharp jaws called mandibles have saw-like edges for cutting up grass, grain and vegetables.
 Only katydids eat other insects.
 Our Creator, God, even put tiny feelers behind the jaws for tasting.
 Attached to the thorax (chest) are six legs for walking and leaping.
 The two back legs work like a frog’s back legs, catapulting the grasshopper through the air.
 On top of the thorax are two pairs of wings.
 The top pair forms a tough covering over the large, fan-folded, thin pair.
 They help leaping grasshoppers glide.